Dizzy611/DancingMadFF6/README.md

 * Please submit bugs using the Issues tracker.
 Please state clearly whether you're using the beta provided, the experimental branch, or your own code.

-* If you are using your own code and have not made a branch for it, please submit either a relevant code snippet or the ASM file in your issue submission.

 ### Contact ###